Wetherby

 Wetherby (/ˈwɛðəbi/ WETH-ə-bee) is a market town and civil parish in the City of Leeds, West Yorkshire, England.
 It is close to West Yorkshire county's border with North Yorkshire and lies approximately 12 mi from Leeds city centre, 12 mi from York and 8 mi from Harrogate.
 The town stands on the River Wharfe and, for centuries, it has been a crossing place and staging post on the Great North Road midway between London and Edinburgh.

 Wetherby Bridge, which spans the River Wharfe, is a Scheduled Ancient Monument and a Grade II listed structure.
 The course of the Old Great North Road passes through the town and, as result of its situation on the road, as well as being a major cattle droving route from Scotland to London, many coaching inns were established in Wetherby which are still used by travellers today.

 The town lies in the Wetherby ward of Leeds City Council and the Wetherby and Easingwold parliamentary constituency.
 It was listed in the 2018 Sunday Times report on the Best Places to Live in Northern England.

-Etymology
+Toponymy

 Wetherby is first attested in the Domesday Book of 1086, as Wedrebi.
 The name derives from the Old Norse words veðr ("wether, castrated male sheep", in its genitive singular form veðrar) and bý ("farmstead, village").
 Thus the name once meant "wether's farmstead".